eipm/DispatcherSuite/kafka-service/doc/DOCKER.md

 ---
 Kafka-Dispatcher can run inside its Docker image (_eipm/kafka-dispatcher_).

-How the container is started depends on the triggers to launch (either from [messages](CONFIGURATION.md) or from [scheduled jobs](SCHEDULERS.md)).
+How to start container depends on the triggers to launch (either from [messages](CONFIGURATION.md) or from [scheduled jobs](SCHEDULERS.md)).

-## Running Triggers in the Hosting Node
+### Triggers executed in the Hosting Node
+If we want the triggers to be executed inside the hosting node environment (the node running the docker container), the following requirement must be satisfied:

 **Requirement**: the container must be able to ssh the hosting machine to launch local commands.

-You can start a container with an instance of the dispatcher as follows:
+Then, you can start a container with an instance of the dispatcher as follows:

     docker run -p 8080:8080 --rm \
         -e HOST_HOSTNAME=$(hostname) \